Aki0x137/Obsidian-Backups/Rust Notes/Ownership & Borrowing.md

 # Ownership

  - Deals with how a memory reference is managed in a program.
- - Any program when executing, stores data in two different parts of computer memory with different guarantees:
+ - Any program when executing, stores data in two different regions of computer volatile memory with different guarantees:
 	 - **Stack**: Stores local variables, that have scope limited to a function execution or block, and whose size is known during compile time.
 	 - **Heap**: Stores global variables or values that need to be in existence till the end of program, or whose size is dynamic.
+	 - **Static**: Stores binary instructions of program and static variables.
  - In any program, written in Rust or any other language, a variable that stores data with a **known** and **fixed** size is stored in stack.
 For example `let x: i32 = 5;` will take 32 bits of memory in our program.
 Here, both the variable and the value, will be stored in stack.

 > [!NOTE] Stack vs Heap